 The money comes from capturing property tax assessment increases from real estate within the defined area.
 Technically, only property owners who pay real estate taxes within the defined area are “paying” for projects with TIF funding.
 Information about the TIF district DIVA is in (Wayne County has seven) is available online.

 A five-member redevelopment commission (three are appointed by the mayor, two are appointed by Common Council, and a sixth non-voting member from the school board is also included) determines the areas needing development and redevelopment.
-It is charged with promoting the use of land in a manner that best serves the area and its inhabitants by replanning and disposing of areas in need of redevelopment in a way that best serves the economic and social interests of the area.
+The Commission is charged with promoting the use of land in a manner that best serves the area and its inhabitants by replanning and disposing of areas in need of redevelopment in a way that best serves the economic and social interests of the area.

 If you’re having trouble sleeping or otherwise just want to read the statute that governs TIF funding in Indiana, see Ind.
 Code 36-7-14.
 It’s kind of complicated, and there are a variety of ways funding is awarded (forgivable loans that include conditions for forgiveness, bond revenue, grants, etc.).

 A summary of our proposal follows.
 It is clear that the project is contained within a designated TIF district, and we believe that our proposed project falls well within the law and policy that allows it to be funded in some way by these specifically-designated funds.
 We have made the full application available on our website, as well as the addendum submitted to the Commission at the presentation.
 We do not expect the project to be fully funded with TIF funds; rather, we hope that TIF funds will get the project started with about a third of the full project cost.
 The remainder of the project would then be funded from a combination of other grant funding sources, private donations, and Amy’s and Andy’s pockets.